geomob/geomob-website/README.md

-# geomob.github.io
-Github pages account for thegeomob.com website
+Jekyll account for thegeomob.com, hosted on netlify